yodrew/darkroomretreat/manuscript/air.md

 ### purity {#purity}

 In some cases, an air purifier becomes necessary.
 If your house is near a factory, busy roads, in a smoggy city, or near a smelly restaurant or neighbor, get one.
+Purification methods include:

+- carbon
+- HEPA
+- Photo Catalytic Oxydation ([________PCO________](https://www.sciencedirect.com/science/article/pii/S0926337316308001)) is a new, interesting technology that destroys pollutants at the molecular level.
+Several companies make filters with it.
+Prices vary widely.
+- UV-C light bulbs with 253.7nm wavelength destroys VOCS and germs and cost less than $10.
+These would use the regular case fan and just need a helix vent to stop light.
+- ionization produces toxic levels of ozone

 Recently, I upgraded the ventilation system of a darkroom where people nearby burn coal for heat.
 Coal smoke smells terrible.
 I installed a carbon filter into the silencer.
 The $50, 18 x 18 cm filter eliminates the smell.
-Catching the particles would require HEPA filtration but seemed less important.
+Catching the particles would require HEPA filtration, but it seemed less important at the time.
 The filter also stops all light and some sound.
 It requires a more powerful fan than a standard case fan to overcome the resistance it presents.
 The cheap DC centrifugal blower fan I mentioned above would work.
 Soon I will test it with the silencer, which will likely cancel its extra noise.
 If so, I'll adapt the fan mount for it, too.

-Regarding other purification methods, I had heard of ionization, but just learned it also produces toxic levels of ozone.
-Photo Catalytic Oxydation ([____PCO____](https://www.sciencedirect.com/science/article/pii/S0926337316308001)) is a new, interesting technology that destroys pollutants at the molecular level.
-Several companies make filters with it.
-Prices vary widely.
-UV-C light bulbs with 253.7nm wavelength destroys VOCS and germs and cost less than $10.
-These would use the regular case fan and just need a helix vent to stop light.

 If air quality at your home is bad enough, consider moving.
 Lots of places in small towns and the countryside have clean air and are less polluted in general.
 It can be a cheap and simple solution to multiple problems.
 ~~

 That's it for lightproof ventilation, silence, power, heating, and purification.
 On to darkening doors and windows.